ARTICLE 1 — Name and purpose

 SECTION 4 — Voting

 1. Voting must take place at an official regular meeting or annual meeting or special meeting.
-A quorum of 25% of members must be present for votes held at a regular meeting.
-A quorum of 25% percent of members or their proxies must be present for votes to be held at a special or annual meeting.
-All issues to be voted on shall be decided by a simple majority of voting members.
+A quorum of 25% of members must participate.
+All issues to be voted on shall be decided by a

 ARTICLE 4 — Board Members